-After a serious bicycle accident in Florida, you may become overwhelmed with medical bills and expenses at a time when you should be focusing your energies on recovery.
+After a serious bicycle accident in Florida, you may become overwhelmed with medical bills and lost wages at a time when you should be focusing your energies on recovery.
 Personal injury protection (PIP) policies are quickly exhausted and you may find that you are left to handle insurance companies on your own.
 When this occurs, you need an experienced and skilled Florida bicycle accident attorney in your corner.
-Yet how can you choose the best Florida bicycle accident attorney for your case?

 With offices located throughout Florida, including Clearwater, North Miami, Tampa, and Boca Raton, we are there wherever you need us.
 Call us today at (727) 451-6900 to begin exploring your legal options or fill out our confidential contact form.
 We offer in-person consultations in our offices, at your home, or even in your hospital room.
 We can also arrange to meet virtually during this time.

 Common Causes of Florida Bicycle Accidents

 For those who love outdoor cycling, it doesn’t get much better than bicycling in Florida.
 The great weather and splendid scenery make it the perfect place to cycle for transportation or recreation.
 Unfortunately, it also has one of the highest per-capita bicyclist death rates in the country, with 9,356 bicycle crashes, including 720 fatalities and 1,543 incapacitating injuries in 2018.